vedala/jekyll-comments/README.md

 ## Customize post.html layout to include jekyll-comments

 Add the code to check and include the commenting system to your copy of `post.html`.
-The code needs to added towards the bottom of the layout close to the `disqus` check that `minima` theme already includes.
+The code needs to be added towards the bottom of the layout, close to the `disqus` check that `minima` theme already includes.
 You will add the following markup:

 ```